Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 No matter what your game you can play it here in Forest park.
 The Walker Baseball Field plays host to many a baseball game and the grandstand gives it that big league feel.
 The park also has numerous basketball courts, fields to play soccer, 23 tennis courts and 2 bocce courts.
 A little something for everyone.

-Not matter what your interest, Forest Park is sure to have something to get you occupied and happy.
-Whether it’s just stopping by for a picnic on a beautiful summer day or a visit to it’s popular zoo there is plenty to keep everyone well entertained and active.
+No matter what your interest, Forest Park is sure to have something to get you occupied and happy.
+Whether it’s just stopping by for a picnic on a beautiful summer day or a visit to its popular zoo there is plenty to keep everyone well entertained and active.
 This park is truly the shining jewel of Springfield and makes for a great destination on your visit to western Massachusetts.

 Forest Park is conveniently located not far off of Interstate 91, which runs north-south through Springfield.
 Take exit 2 to Sumner Avenue to the park entrance.
 The vehicle entry fee to Forest Park for instate vehicles is just $3.
 For out of state vehicle the fee is $5.